echomaverick/studious-dollop/README.md

 5. **Additional Notes**
    - If you are unable to find `package.json` and `package-lock.json` files in the repository, they might have been removed from version control.
 To recreate them and install dependencies, follow the instructions provided in the "Setup" section above.
+   - ⚠️ **WARNING:** This code is for development purposes and may contain errors.
+It differs from the production code.

 ## Contributing